How HopSkipDrive can help with alternative school transportation needs

 HopSkipDrive partners with many schools, districts, and government agencies to provide transportation for kids with non-routine school transportation needs, helping all students access educational opportunities.

-Below, we’ll discuss the alternative school transportation needs our transportation solution helps solve, with acknowledgement to the impact the pandemic has had on families and schools alike.
+Below, we’ll discuss the alternative school transportation needs our transportation solution helps to address, with acknowledgement to the impact the pandemic has had on families and schools alike.

 HopSkipDrive is a flexible and reliable solution, helping to enable: